eliasbagley/eliasbagley.github.io/_posts/2016-12-03-reverse-engineering-instagram-api.markdown

 I tried this with the Instagram API, and the server was rejected the Charles root certificate.
 Damn!
 That means Instagram is using certificate pinning, where the server will only accept it's own certificates, and rejects the Charles root certificate that it doesn't recognize.

-Well, I have a rooted Android phone with XPosed installed, and there's a nifty module called JustTrustMe.
+Well, I have a rooted Android phone with [XPosed][XposedUrl] installed, and there's a nifty module called [JustTrustMe][JustTrustMeUrl].
 This appears to stub out the system's trust store, so it accepts _any_ certificate as valid.
 And it works!
 I can now see all the traffic my device sends and receives from the Instagram private API.
 (By the way - make sure to turn off JustTrustMe after you're done using it, or anyone will be able to MITM you.
 Not good.)

 Ok, so now that I can pull my access token from one of the requests, I should be able to script that and issue my own requests to their API, right?
 Actually... wrong.